Carrie Mae Weems: Exhibitions

 The first comprehensive retrospective of her work opened in September 2012 at the Frist Center for the Visual Arts in Nashville, Tennessee, as a part of the center's exhibition Carrie Mae Weems: Three Decades of Photography and Video.
 Curated by Katie Delmez, the exhibition ran until January 13, 2013, and later traveled to Portland Art Museum, Cleveland Museum of Art, and the Cantor Center for Visual Arts.
 The 30-year retrospective exhibition opened in January 2014 at the Solomon R. Guggenheim Museum in New York City.
 This was the first time an "African-American woman [was] ever given a solo exhibition" at the Guggenheim.
-Weems' work returned to the Frist in October 2013 as a part of the center's 30 Americans gallery, alongside black artists ranging from Jean-Michel Basquiat to Kehinde Wiley.
-In 2021, Weems presented "The Shape of Things" exhibit at the Park Avenue Armory.
+Weems's work returned to the Frist in October 2013 as a part of the center's 30 Americans gallery, alongside black artists ranging from Jean-Michel Basquiat to Kehinde Wiley.
+In 2021, Weems presented The Shape of Things exhibit at the Park Avenue Armory.

 Her first solo exhibition in Germany, shown in 2022 at the Württembergischer Kunstverein Stuttgart, is titled The Evidence of Things Not Seen.

+In 2023, the Barbican Centre in London hosted Weems's first major UK exhibition, titled Reflections for Now and featuring photography and video installations from over three decades.
+Her work was also featured in the group show Spirit in the Land organized and exhibited with accompanying publication at the Nasher Museum of Art at Duke University in 2023, which later traveled to the Pérez Art Museum Miami in 2024.
+Carrie Mae Weems presented about her career trajectory at the Scholl Lecture Series, an artist's talk series, presented by PAMM, in February of 2024.

+From September 22, 2023 — July 7, 2024 the Smithsonian American Art Museum (SAAM) exhibited Carrie Mae Weems: Looking Forward, Looking Back which two works that SAAM had recently acquired.
+The two works, Lincoln, Lonnie, and Me–A Story in 5 Parts (2012) and Constructing History (2008), were displayed a new gallery devoted to time-based media.